ThomWright/ThomWright.github.io/_drafts/retry-model.md

 1. every server retries
 2. only the top-most server retries

 Regardless of the end result in terms of latency/availability, I think there are good reasons for choosing option 2.
 The top-most server knows the high-level operation being performed, and what latency/availability characteristics are appropriate.
 Lower down servers probably don't know this, and might get called in different contexts with different requirements.
-It follows that the best place to make these decisions is the top-most server.
+It follows that the best place to make these decisions is in the top-most server.

 Let's see how they compare.
 First: **latency**.